-Feb 17, Electronics/Consumer & Gadgets
+Feb 17, Technology/Consumer & Gadgets

 The phone is being showcased in its early stages; there is no software running on the prototype.
 The goal is to get OEMs motivated enough to consider what this technology can offer.
 Polytron is anticipating that handset makers will want to build products with its special glass.